jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 f = lambda x: np.sin(0.9 * x)
 ```

 Let's generate 15 training data points from this function.
 Note that we are performing a noiseless GP regression, since we did not add any Gaussian noise to `f`.
-However, we already know how to perform GP with noise, as we discussed eariler how noise only affects the diagonal entries of the kernel.
+However, we already know how to perform GP with noise, as we discussed earlier how noise only affects the diagonal entries of the kernel.

 ```python